JulienBernard3383279/pico-rectangle/README.md

 As of this release, 8 modes are built-in.

-- Not plugged into USB => Console mode (Melee F1 DAC algorithm + Joybus).
+- Not plugged into USB => Console mode (Melee F1 DAC algorithm + Joybus), unless you press GP2 or GP7 (by default Right and MY), in which case you enter P+ mode.
 If you're not plugged into USB, you enter this mode.

 - Plugged into USB, nothing pressed => Melee GCC to USB adapter mode (Melee F1 DAC algorithm + Adapter USB configuration).

 - GP16 (by default, CRight) => BOOTSEL mode.
 See "How to program your board".

 - GP17 (by default, Up) => Runtime remapping.
 See dedicated paragraph.

+- GP7 (by default, MY) => P+ GCC to USB adapter mode (P+ DAC algorithm + Adapter USB configuration).

+- GP2 (by default, Right) => Wired Fight Pad Pro with P+ logic (P+ DAC algorithm + Wired Fight Pad Pro USB configuration).

 - GP6 (by default, MX) => Ultimate GCC to USB adapter mode (Ultimate DAC algorithm + Adapter USB configuration).